doctrine/doctrine1-documentation/source/en/manual/dql-doctrine-query-language.rst

 String functions
 ----------------

-The //CONCAT// function returns a string that is a concatenation of its arguments.
+The ``CONCAT`` function returns a string that is a concatenation of its arguments.
 In the example above we map the concatenation of users ``first_name`` and ``last_name`` to a value called ``name``.